An Endowment policy is like a savings plan with life cover.

-It assures a risk-free and guaranteed return on maturity as long as you make the payments agreed at the inception of the policy.
+It provides a risk-free and guaranteed return on maturity as long as you make the payments agreed at the inception of the policy.

-It helps you save for your future, so that you are able to get a lump sum on maturity or on death before maturity.
+It helps you save for your future so that you can get a lump sum on maturity or on death before maturity.

 The life cover of an Endowment policy is known as Sum Assured.

-After paying-out the cost of insurance, administrative and distribution costs, the life insurance company invests the balance of the premiums to generate an income.
+After paying-out, the cost of insurance, administrative and distribution costs, the life insurance company invests the balance of the premiums to generate income.